 English Undergraduate Student Advisory Council

-The Undergraduate Student Advisory Council (USAC) is a professional development student organization, which provides undergraduate students with the opportunity to have a direct impact on their English education.
+The Undergraduate Student Advisory Council is a professional development student organization, which provides undergraduate students with the opportunity to have a direct impact on their experiences as an English major.
 Find out more and apply here.

-Students on the board work with faculty, staff, and their fellow students to develop outreach programs to promote the major and minors, connect with donors, and work on student community building.
+Students on the Council work with faculty, staff, and their fellow students to develop outreach programs to promote the major and minors, connect with donors, and work on student community building.
 This is an excellent way to become more involved with the English Department and help develop your professional skills!
 Questions?
-Contact Associate Chair for Undergraduate Studies, Jane Garrity, at email@example.com.
+Contact Council mentor, Teresa Nugent, at email@example.com.

 Creative Arts Journal – Editorial Staff